20 Hours / 20 CEs

 • Intended Audience

-This training is designed for professionals involved in the assessment and management of violence risk, focusing on the use of the HCR-20 Version 3 structured tool.
-It is intended for those who work with both perpetrators and victims of violence, including individuals specializing in violence risk assessment and management across the fields of mental health, criminal justice, and victim support.
+This training program is designed for professionals involved in the assessment and management of violence risk, with a focus on the use of the HCR-20 Version 3 structured tool.
+It is intended for those who work with both perpetrators and victims of violence, including individuals specializing in mental health, criminal justice, victim support, and forensic assessment.

 • Experience Level